 I am a doctoral candidate in the Department of History and Art History at George Mason University, focusing on the Early American Republic (1780-1830).
 My dissertation examines the intersection of family strategies and the formation of national identity for Americans abroad in the post revolutionary period.

 I have a BA in History from Vassar College and an MSc in Scottish Studies from the University of Edinburgh.
 I worked for three years for a historic house museum in Virginia before being accepted to my doctoral program.

-In addition to my studies, I am a Digital History Association at the Roy Rosenzweig Center for History and New Media at George Mason University, where I has worked on such projects as the award-winning Histories of the National Mall website, the Papers of the War Department community transcription project, and the ongoing development of the Omeka family of cultural heritage content management systems.
-I serve as Associate Web Editor for the Southern Association for Women Historians.
+In addition to my studies, I am a Digital History Association at the Roy Rosenzweig Center for History and New Media at George Mason University, where I have worked on such projects as the award-winning Histories of the National Mall website, the Papers of the War Department community transcription project, and the ongoing development of the Omeka family of cultural heritage content management systems.

 To contact me, please email mebrett at this domain.

 Obligatory Disclaimer: the views expressed on this site, its subpages, and my twitter feeds are my own and do not in any way reflect the opinions of George Mason University, its faculty, staff, or students, or of any previous employer of mine.